mickeynp/combobulate/README.rst

 For example: your point is on a string; but it's also in a list; which is in a dictionary; which is in an expression statement; which is in a ``for``-loop; which is in a function, and so on.

-Because a *concrete syntax tree* is so exacting and so detailed, it's hard for Combobulate to infer what you want to do with the same casual insouciance of commands that don't use a syntax tree: there are simply too choices, and too many nodes.
+Because a *concrete syntax tree* is so exacting and so detailed, it's hard for Combobulate to infer what you want to do with the same casual insouciance of commands that don't use a syntax tree: there are simply too many choices, and too many nodes.

 You, the human, know which node you want -- but Combobulate does not necessarily know that!